Fardina386/ITE210---Social-and-Professional-Issues-in-Information-Technology/README.md

 # ITE210---Social-and-Professional-Issues-in-Information-Technology

-This repository has a project with presentation and assignments that covers the majority of the topics studied throughout the course.
+This repository has a group project with its presentation and assignments that covers the majority of the topics studied throughout the course.

 1. Course  Description.